scrouthtv/cpplint/CONTRIBUTING.rst

     # run a single CLI integration test
     pytest --no-cov cpplint_clitest.py -k testSillySample
     # run all tests
-    ./setup.py test
+    pytest
-    ./setup.py lint
+    pylint cpplint.py
-    ./setup.py ci # all the above
+    flake8
-    ./flake8
+    # all of the above in all python environments
-    tox    # all of the above in all python environments
+    tox

 Releasing
 ---------